up-n-atom/8311/docs/xgs-pon/ont/potron-technology/spp425h-gab4-uboot.md

     scp uboot-azores.bin root@192.168.11.1:/tmp/
     ```

-4. SSH into the SPP425H-GAB4 and re-verify the transferred `/tmp/uboot-azores.bin`.
+4. SSH into the SPP425H-GAB4 and verify the integrity of the transferred `/tmp/uboot-azores.bin`.

     ``` sh
     ssh root@192.168.11.1